ivan-hc/AppMan/README.md

 `-h`		          Print this message.

-`-c` or `clean`	  Cleans /opt/bin by removing all *zs-old backup files.
+`-c` or `--clean`	 Cleans /opt/bin by removing all *zs-old backup files.

+`-l` or `--list`   Shows the list of available apps in the repository.

-`-s` or `sync`   Updates the [list of available applications](https://github.com/ivan-hc/AppMan/tree/main/applications) in "appman-install" and "appman-remove".
+`-s` or `--sync`   Updates the [list of available applications](https://github.com/ivan-hc/AppMan/tree/main/applications) in "appman-install" and "appman-remove".

-`-u` or `update`	Update all the AppImages in /opt/bin using appimageupdate.
+`-u` or `--update`	Update all the AppImages in /opt/bin using appimageupdate.

  Commands: